Five steps to creating a 1-2-1 marketing plan that will generate results

 - Frequency - The frequency of outbound communications is key.
 Build the contact strategy around campaigns and events and identify data-driven triggers to deliver personalized experiences.

 5. Define your measurement principles

-In reference to your business, marketing, and communications objectives, be clear as to how you intend to measure the performance and results of your contact strategy.
+About your business, marketing, and communications objectives, be clear as to how you intend to measure the performance and results of your contact strategy.
 Set up a measurement framework and outline the key metrics you will track.

 Some common metrics to measure include: